 Seattle University’s School of Law offers a Compliance and Risk Management Master of Legal Studies (MLS) degree program that is available entirely online.
 Coursework for Seattle University’s best risk management master’s programs can be completed within two years as full-time students over three semesters that last 14-week terms.
 The MLS degree program (Master of Legal Studies) degree program from Seattle University offers recording lectures and live classroom sessions by synchronously or asynchronously.
 The Seattle School of Law manages several justice centers for Indian law and the Korematsu Center.

 Seattle University formed in 1898 as Immaculate Conception School.
 The university is affiliated with the Jesuit, Roman Catholic Church, with nearly 7,300 students.
 In addition, it is the largest institution of higher education that operates independently in the northwestern United States.

 17. Loyola University Chicago

 Loyola University Chicago’s School of Law offers a Compliance and Enterprise Risk Management Master of Jurisprudence (MJ) degree program that is delivered through the university’s distance learning arm.
-LUC’s best risk management masters programs are some of the few programs that have received accreditation by the compliance certification board.
-Coursework for the 24 credit units over six semesters (totaling two years including both summers) includes legal study, legal research, risk management, corporate compliance, plus a master’s thesis project dedicated to risk management and compliance.
+LUC’s best risk management master’s programs are some of the few programs that have received accreditation from the compliance certification board.
+Coursework for the 24 credit units over six semesters (totaling two years including both summers) includes legal study, legal research, risk management, and corporate compliance, plus a master’s thesis project dedicated to risk management and compliance.